When Children, Schools, and Families are Supported, Nebraska Thrives

 The Wellbeing Partners works directly with schools in Douglas, Sarpy, and Cass counties to provide our “Activate Youth” package to address and improve upon school wellness goals and practices.
-We use the 5-4-3-2-1 Go!®, Safe Routes to School, and Partners for Health Schools programs, as well as community resources, to address these goals.
-Through grants from CHI Health and Maternal and Child Health Title V, we provide funds and support to make lasting changes towards a more health-minded school environment.
+We have used the 5-4-3-2-1 Go!®, Safe Routes to School, and Partners for Health Schools programs, as well as community resources, to address these goals.
+Through grants from CHI Health and Maternal and Child Health Title V, we have provided funds and support to make lasting changes.
+Our current projects supporting school wellness are:

-Safe Routes to School is an evidence-based national program that encourages active transportation to and from school via these complementary strategies – equity, engagement, encouragement, education, engineering, and evaluation.
+- Safe Routes to School is an evidence-based national program that encourages active transportation to and from school via these complementary strategies – equity, engagement, encouragement, education, engineering, and evaluation.
 The benefits of Safe Routes to school includes: increased physical activity, improved traffic safety, better air quality, enhanced personal safety, long-term cost savings, and greater community cohesion.
+The Wellbeing Partners have helped to implement the program at several area schools.